Belgrade Fortress: Institute for the Protection of Cultural Monuments (1904)

 The original building was built from 1902 to 1904, to serve as the headquarters of the Serbian General Staff.
 It was demolished during the Austro-Hungarian bombing of Belgrade across the Sava in October 1915.
 It was decided to build the new headquarters on the same location.
 In the post-war situation, when funds were low and urgency was needed to repair the damages, it was decided to erect two temporary structures.
 One building was constructed on the location of the First Southwest Rampart's bastion, while the other one was built on the foundations of the 1904 building.

-The rebuilt building was designed by Janko Šafarik, in the typical manner of the 19thy century Serbian urban architecture.
+The rebuilt building was designed by Janko Šafarik, in the typical manner of 19th-century Serbian urban architecture.
 Facade and surrounding features include socle made of natural stone, side staircase of artificial stone, and fence and candelabra made of cast iron.
 When the general staff was moved into the new building in the Kneza Miloša Street in 1928, the building in the fortress was turned into the Military museum.
 In 1956, the museum was relocated to the nearby, much larger building of the Military and Geography Institute, the auxiliary building on the rampart was demolished, and the Institute for the Protection of Cultural Monuments moved into the remaining building in 1961.
 The building's facade was fully renovated in the fall of 2021.